How do I become a Private Investigator?

 The bottom line is that anyone can train to become a wildly successful private investigator, just like one can train to become a barber or an attorney, but an aspiring detective has to bring some things to the table that cannot be easily taught: creativity, logic, the ability to communicate and an insatiable curiosity!

 I have a criminal conviction in my background from many years ago.
 Will this affect my ability to become a private eye?

 Every state that requires a license to be a PI also requires a background investigation as a part of the licensing process.
-I believe that a felony conviction will be an automatic disqualification in almost every instance (though I know a felon who has a PI license issued by the city of Columbus, MO.), while misdemeanors may be considered depending upon the crime, its seriousness and the amount of time that has passed since the conviction; again this will vary by state.
+I believe that a felony conviction will be an automatic disqualification in almost every instance, while misdemeanors may be considered depending upon the crime, its seriousness and the amount of time that has passed since the conviction; again this will vary by state.

 Will my military discharge affect my ability to become a private investigator?

 In some cases a discharge that is anything but honorable may prevent you from becoming a PI.
 Just as in the answer to the criminal conviction history above, some states require PI applicants be free from negative military discharge classifications- Bad Conduct Discharge, Less than Honorable or Other Than Honorable service characterizations are grounds for denial of a PI license in several states and jurisdictions.